- Undergraduate Admissions+

 - Building sufficient trust to encourage the person to find the most appropriate answer for their issues

 - Support as they live this out / seek further help as they make changes

-It is imperative with pastoral care and psychology that the counsellor be themselves under supervision: this will not be a breach of confidentiality, although the impact of some issues upon the listener, properly anonymized, may be shared with the their supervisor on occasion.
+It is imperative with pastoral care and psychology that the counselor be themselves under supervision: this will not be a breach of confidentiality, although the impact of some issues upon the listener, properly anonymized, may be shared with the their supervisor on occasion.
 The chaplain undertakes regular supervision outside the college and university.